ferdymercury/PythonInstallGuide/Miniforge.md

 ---
 ## Additional (but important) Steps
 * Enable both the Windows command prompt and the Windows Power Shell prompt to start with "conda" environments available
+  * This is really optional (a matter of preference)
 * Add Windows Start menu shortcuts for the applications
+  * I find this extremely helpful
 * Enable Jupyter Lab to start as a stand-alone application
+  * If you want to open a document from any folder on your c:\ drive
 ---

 9) First, open a new command window as shown in step 4) & 5) and type in the following command